 - University service responsibilities during preceding 12 months.

 - Community service projects during the preceding 12 months.

 - Other relevant data from the previous 12 months, such as informal thank you notes from students or peers, news articles concerning activities of the applicant, etc. may be included as the last section of the application portfolio.

 Applicants should compile the substantiating data in a three-ring binder or in the campus approved on-line software application and the contents should be arranged in the order mentioned above.
 An index or table of contents must be included as the first page of the portfolio or in the online portfolio.

-Informal reconsiderations of evaluation recommendations may occur at all administrative levels.
+Informal reconsiderations of evaluations and recommendations may occur at all administrative levels.

 If an academic employee believes that an unfair performance evaluation or inaccurate performance evaluation has been rendered, a written response to the evaluation may be submitted to Academic Affairs office with a request that it be placed in his/her personnel file with the performance evaluation.
 Academic employees who choose to formally appeal their performance evaluation must follow the appeal process.
 While the performance evaluation may be appealed, the resulting salary compensation formula may not be appealed.